jegnux/blog/content/posts/scroll-to-top-feature-in-rxswift.md

 To conclude, we've seen some interesting techniques offered by **RxSwift** and **RxCocoa** that allowed us to <span class="green">compose</span> an interesting feature without <span class="red">subclassing</span>, or using a <span class="red">mutable shared state</span>.

-Starting from here, you could wrap everything somewhere to make it easily reusable on any `UIViewController` / `UIScrollView`.
+As an exercise, you can factorize the code we added in the `viewDidLoad()` in order to make it easily reusable on any `UIViewController` / `UIScrollView`.

-Though, there are some trade-offs because we use some `RxCocoa` features that depends on Objective-C runtime and despite we don't use any private methods, you still should be careful when you use such techniques.
+:warning: Despite how elegant and clean the final code looks like, there are still some trade-offs because we use some **RxCocoa** features that depends on **Objective-C runtime** and, event if we don't use any private methods, you still should be careful when you use such techniques.

-I hope you enjoyed reading this blog post / tutorial.
-Please do not hesitate to add a comment to tell me what you thought about it, to ask me some questions, or even to suggest me an idea for a future post where I could try to make an obscure solution more elegant :wink:
+<div style="background-color:#eeeeee; padding: 20px;">I hope you enjoyed reading this blog post / tutorial.
+Please do not hesitate to add a comment to tell me what you thought about it, to ask me some questions, or even to suggest me an idea for a future post where I could try to make an obscure solution more elegant :wink:</div>